 I even mark the lids with freezer tape and a marker of the date it was opened so I know when to start adjusting volumes in a recipe or just plain replace them.

-Further extend the shelflife by putting them in the freezer- they will last up to 1 year.
+Further extend the shelf life by putting them in the freezer- they will last up to 1 year.
+Making smaller batches helps to keep this pumpkin pie spice mix relatively fresh.

 PRO TIP: Grading or grating your own whole spices, like nutmeg, cinnamon or cloves, will add loads of flavor to your custom spice blend!